authoritative vs permissive parenting: am I too soft?

 • Set a reminder.
 This might be with your “friend” Alexa, a phone timer, or even a note on the kitchen table to check if consequences have been completed before a child sits down at the next meal.

 Even with helpful core beliefs, a goal of “kind and firm”, and a plan, things will still go unexpectedly awry.
 When that happens, take a break to think of an appropriate consequence.
 “I want to be thoughtful about this.
 I’ll let you know what I decide.”
-This models reliance on God’s wisdom and gives you time to become calm and confident.
+Taking time to think and pray models reliance on God’s wisdom and gives you time to become calm and confident.
 As one parent of a teen wisely stated, “The space between The Incident and The Conversation is a holy moment.
 It’s when I’m most tuned in to the Holy Spirit.”

 If you realize you let something slide when your child needed firmness, you can give yourself a do-over.
-Perhaps you have responded in permissive anxiety, not authority.
-Here’s how that might sound:
+Perhaps you have responded in a permissive, anxious way rather than in an authoritative way.
+Here’s how a do-over might sound:

 “I’ve given this more thought, and I’ve realized I made a mistake by letting this slide.
 In doing that, I undermined our family rules.
 You are aware that your behavior warrants a consequence, so that is what will happen.”